mozilla/ca-policy/InclusionPolicy.md

      *or* has been authorized by the domain registrant to act on the registrant’s behalf;

-   * for certificates to be used for digitally signing code objects, the CA takes reasonable measures to verify that the entity submitting the certificate signing request is the same entity referenced in the certificate *or* has been authorized by the entity referenced in the certificate to act on that entity’s behalf;

    * for certificates to be used for and marked as Extended Validation, the CA complies with [Guidelines for the Issuance and Management of Extended Validation Certificates][CABF] version 1.4 or later.